konkor/obmin/README.md

 ```

 ### Install From Gnome repository [extensions.gnome.org](https://extensions.gnome.org/extension/1254/obmin/)

-_Notice about Gnome repo a releasing can take some time from few hours to few weeks here._
+_Notice about Gnome repository a releasing can take some time from few hours to few weeks here._ So to install the latest stable version you can install it via [Gnome extension package](https://github.com/konkor/obmin/raw/master/releases/obmin%40konkor.zip) through gnome-tweak-tool or simply by extracting the downloaded package to ~/.local/share/gnome-shell/extensions/obmin@konkor home folder.

+**Remember** if you have installed Obmin on the system widely by deb package or manual installation the local extension installation has a priority and overriding system installation on Gnome Shell.
+So if you want to install newest different version you have to remove the local installation first at [Installed Extensions](https://extensions.gnome.org/local/) page.

 ### Install from GitHub branch (default master)
 1. Download [install_obmin.sh](https://github.com/konkor/obmin/raw/master/install_obmin.sh)